Discrete and continuous symmetries in monotone Floer theory: Introduction

 \subsection{Acknowledgements}

-I am greatly indebted to Ivan Smith for many helpful discussions and suggestions, and for his patience and encouragement throughout the writing process.
-Special thanks are also due to Oscar Randal-Williams, through conversations with whom the idea of viewing a spectral sequence as a representation emerged, to Nick Sheridan for his clear and detailed explanations of numerous technical points, and to Frol Zapolsky for answering my frequent questions about his work (any mistakes in my understanding are my own).
-I am grateful to Mohammed Abouzaid, Paul Biran, Fran\c{c}ois Charette, Jonny Evans, Kenji Fukaya, Sheel Ganatra, Momchil Konstantinov, Yank\i~Lekili, Stuart Martin, Kaoru Ono, Dmitry Tonkonog, Brunella Torricelli and Chris Woodward for useful comments, and to EPSRC for funding.
+This work was mostly carried out whilst I was an EPSRC-funded PhD student at the University of Cambridge, and I am greatly indebted to my advisor, Ivan Smith, for many helpful discussions and suggestions, and for his patience and encouragement throughout the writing process.
+Special thanks are also due to Oscar Randal-Williams, Nick Sheridan, and Frol Zapolsky, and an anonymous referee for valuable feedback.
+Mohammed Abouzaid, Paul Biran, Fran\c{c}ois Charette, Jonny Evans, Kenji Fukaya, Sheel Ganatra, Ailsa Keating, Momchil Konstantinov, Yank\i~Lekili, Stuart Martin, Kaoru Ono, Dmitry Tonkonog, Brunella Torricelli and Chris Woodward all provided useful comments.
+I am currently supported by EPSRC grant [EP/P02095X/1].